AgentGA: Evolving Code Solutions in Agent-Seed Space: Conclusion

 \section{Conclusion}

 We introduced \method{}, a framework that searches in agent-seed space by launching fresh autonomous runs with inherited parent archives.
-Deterministic 1:1 elite tournaments, together with bounded \hedge{} allocation, make this search practical even when improvements are small and noisy.
-On the Weco-Kaggle Lite benchmark runs reported here\partialresultmark, \method{} outperforms the matched AIDE reference, and the lineage statistics indicate that inherited parent archives help descendants on average.
-More broadly, the system separates a relatively domain-agnostic evolutionary layer from a domain-specific workflow layer, suggesting that agent-seed optimization may transfer to other code-generation domains with reliable evaluators.
+Deterministic 1:1 elite tournaments and bounded \hedge{} allocation make this search practical even when improvements are small and noisy.
+On Weco-Kaggle Lite, \method{} beats the AIDE reference on \completedwinscount{}/\completedcount{} competitions (+\meandeltaexceeds~pp mean \emph{Exceeds \% of Human}) and matches or exceeds autoresearch on both head-to-head competitions despite fewer scored evaluations.
+Within-method lineage tournaments indicate that inherited parent archives help descendants on average.
+More broadly, the system separates a domain-agnostic evolutionary layer from a domain-specific workflow layer, suggesting that agent-seed optimization may transfer to other code-generation domains with reliable evaluators.

 \paragraph{Broader Impact.}

 \method{} could broaden access to complex optimization tasks by automating parts of the search for executable solutions.
 Potential harms include misuse for harmful code generation, displacement of some specialized engineering work, and increased environmental cost from long autonomous trajectories.
 Practical deployment should therefore pair the system with domain restrictions, monitoring, and compute controls.